 - You will need a good metal spatula to flip your patties.
 It’s important to scrape under the patty so that you do not lose any of the crispy seared texture that you’re working hard to achieve.

 The last item that you’ll need is some sort of pan or griddle.
-Cast iron works really well here.
+Cast iron works well here.
+Here’s a good Lodge brand griddle option on Amazon.
 The main thing to remember is that you’re going to be smashing and scraping so you wouldn’t want to use a Teflon coated pan with metal spatulas.
-I personally own a Baking Steel griddle that fits over one stovetop burner and I can easily smash two patties at the same time.
+I personally own a Baking Steel griddle that fits over one stovetop burner, and I can easily smash two patties at the same time.
 This is also great for grilled cheese sandwiches or melts, but that’s another blog post for another day.

 Here's a super simple burger recipe that requires a couple of easy techniques to learn.
 You could even substitute ground turkey if you wanted something different.